LabyMod/labymod4-api-wiki/docs/pages/addon/publishing/guidelines.md

 1. Addons cannot impact the game experience negatively, this includes performance.
     1. Don't create objects every tick or frame if you can cache them.
-    2. Do not use streams.
+    2. Do not use `java.util.stream.Stream`.
     3. Do not consume commands without providing a response.
 2. Respect the privacy of your users.
     1. Do not use the player's session identifier maliciously.